MyPillow guy Mike Lindell wants to run the Republican Party - WSGW 790 AM & 100.5 FM

 Don’t sleep on the upcoming Republican National Committee chair campaign, says Mike Lindell.

-The MyPillow CEO whose cause célèbre in recent years has been casting doubt about the validity of election results announced his candidacy for chair of the RNC Monday.
+The MyPillow CEO, whose cause célèbre in recent years has been casting doubt on the validity of election results, announced his candidacy for chair of the RNC Monday.

 Lindell, who made the announcement on an online show hosted by former Trump adviser Steve Bannon, said in an interview with CBS News that he was unsatisfied with the party’s performances in the 2018, 2020 and 2022 elections – in which the Republican Party failed to maintain or regain control of both houses of the federal legislature.